paramaggarwal/blog/content/a-touchpad-using-plastic-and-aluminum-foil/index.md

 ---
-title: "A Touchpad using Plastic and Aluminum Foil"
+title: 'A Touchpad using Plastic and Aluminum Foil'
-description: "The easiest, cheapest and fastest way in which we could implement a touchpad was to use simple metal strips horizontally and vertically.
-When the user touches, the two strips come in contact and this…"
+description: 'The easiest, cheapest and fastest way in which we could implement a touchpad was to use simple metal strips horizontally and vertically.
+When the user touches, the two strips come in contact and this…'
-date: "2016-02-16T13:40:14.951Z"
+date: '2016-02-16T13:40:14.951Z'
 categories:
   - Touchscreen
   - Electronics
   - Arduino